SmileiPIC/tutorials/advanced_wakefield.rst

 .. rubric:: 5.
 Performances diagnostic

-Do you feel like the load is correctly balance ?
-Check it via the performance diag !
+Do you feel like the load is correctly balanced?
+Check it via the ``Performance`` diagnostic!

-**Action**: Use the performance diag to observe imbalance.
+**Action**: Use the ``Performance`` diagnostic to observe load imbalance.

 **Hint**: Pick a specific quantity like "timer_particles" in order to highlight the imbalance.
-The :program:`timer_total` quantity is not relevent since it adds up all imbalances which compensate each other.
+The :program:`timer_total` quantity is not relevant since it adds up all imbalances which compensate each other.

 .. rubric:: 6.
 Optimize simulation